mahouboy23/IB-notes/Notes 2.md

 ## Discussion Notes
 - Pangea is a supercontinent that existed about 300–200 million years ago.
-- the bering strait and the Strait of Gibraltar
+- the Bering strait and the Strait of Gibraltar

 ## The origin of race in the USA (PBS)
 - What are some of the earliest def of race?